-— Shaping complex or consequential work into clear, compelling visual communication.
+— Shaping complex or consequential work into rigorous, compelling visual communication.

-Erin partners with academics, researchers, specialists and change-makers across universities, institutes, foundations and government agencies to translate their work into forms that have clarity, impact and reach.
+Erin partners with academics, researchers, specialists and change-makers across universities, institutes, foundations and government agencies to interpret and shape their work into forms that have clarity, impact and reach.

-Working at the intersection of design, research and strategy, Erin works with complex or consequential material—ideas, research and systems—shaping it into forms that amplify coherence and impact while maintaining rigour.
+Working at the intersection of design, research and strategy, Erin works with complex or consequential material—ideas, research and systems—shaping it into forms that amplify coherence and impact while preserving its richness.

 With over 15 years of experience across commercial design practice and academia, she combines scholarly insight with design expertise.
-This experience enables her to shape material in ways that retain its depth while allowing it to be understood, shared and used by both specialist and general audiences.
+This means working closely with the material itself to understand what matters, what to foreground, and what visual decisions mean.

-Erin works closely with clients across environment and sustainability, education and research, and social impact and justice to shape compelling outcomes that support understanding and action.
+Erin works closely with clients across education and research, environment and sustainability, and social impact and justice, bringing the same interpretive depth to client work that she brings to her own research.

 Recent projects